BlozerX/BreakTheCaptcha/README.md

 - scikit-learn
 - matplotlib
 - seaborn

+Already Imported in Colab so no need for external downloads.

 ## Approach
 CAPTCHA Generation: Uses OpenCV and PIL to generate CAPTCHA images with easy, hard, and bonus variations.
 The bonus dataset is generated but not fully utilized in the OCR task.